Kitware/cmd_queue/README.rst

 cmd_queue lets you define a DAG of shell commands once and then materialize it into runnable scripts for different environments.
 The same queue definition can run sequentially in the foreground, distribute work across local tmux sessions, or emit slurm submissions for HPC clusters.
-A lightweight Airflow backend exists for experimentation.

 Key capabilities include: